a1n13a1n13d4/Face-Recognition-Project/README.md

 This project focuses on recognizing faces from an uploaded video file.
 The video is processed frame by frame to detect and identify faces using pre-trained models.
 The main objective is to extract faces from each frame and match them against a database of known faces.

+### Requirements Repo1A

+To run this project, you'll need:
+- **Google Colab**: The project is designed to run in Google Colab for ease of use and to leverage the computational resources available on the platform.
+- **Python 3.6+**: Ensure that your Colab environment is running Python 3.6 or higher.
+- **Required Libraries**: All necessary libraries are specified in the `requirements.txt` file, which you can install directly in Colab.

 ### Installation Repo1A

 1. **Clone the repository:**